 Countries where Emily has taught Vedic Meditation

-Emily’s training to become a Vedic Meditation teacher included two years of preliminary study in New York City followed by three months of residential training at an ashram in the foothills of the Himalayas in India.
+Emily’s path to becoming a Vedic Meditation teacher included advanced preliminary study in New York City, followed by a residential training at an ashram in the foothills of the Himalayas in India.
+During one month of this immersion, she meditated for fourteen hours a day alongside a small group of fellow trainees.

-Under the guidance of Thom Knoles, this training prepared her to skillfully share the technique and hold space for students with clarity, depth, and care.
+Under the guidance of Thom Knoles, this training prepared her to skillfully share the practice and hold space for students with clarity, depth, and care.
+It remains one of the most formative and cherished chapters of her life.